 Ownership and Publication

-The CCC will publish the report to provide an evidenced view of the actions that Government and industry should be taking to provide the infrastructure needed to ensure that van drives are not negatively impacted by the UK’s EV transition.
+The CCC will publish the report to provide an evidenced view of the actions that Government and industry should be taking to provide the infrastructure needed to ensure that van drivers are not negatively impacted by the UK’s EV transition.
 The CCC intends to use these findings as the basis for monitoring progress towards delivering this transition in an effective and fair manner, including through our annual Progress Reports to Parliament.

 Quality Assurance